 And how will that impact your life?
-For instance, you feel difficult to focus on your task at hand.
+For instance, you will feel difficult to focus on your task at hand.
 You become easily distracted because your willpower is low.
-And it will be difficult if you want to produce outstanding work.
+And this will make your performance decreases.

 In short, the lack of sleep decreases my productivity.

 And yes, you get fewer things done with lack of sleep.
 When you get enough sleep that your body requires, you become energetic and able to tackle your work in a more productive way.

 A report from National Sleep Foundation discovered that low-quality or insufficient sleep interferes with their daily life at least once a week.